-COUR COURSE OBJECTIVES 1 Impart Knowledge of Physical Optics phenomena like Interference and Diffraction required to design instruments with higher resolution.
+COUR SE OBJECTIVES 1 Impart Knowledge of Physical Optics phenomena like Interference and Diffraction required to design instruments with higher resolution.
 2 Impart the knowledge of Lasers, Optical Fibers and their implications in optical communications.
 3 To explain the significant concepts of dielectric and magnetic materials that leads to potential applications in emerging micro devices.
 4 To explain the concepts of Quantum Mechanics and free electron theories for study of metals and semiconductors.
 5 Understand the formation of bands in Semiconductors and their working mechanism for their utility in Engineering applications

-COUR COURSE OUTCOMES Upon s CO1 Analyze the optical applications using the concepts of Interference and diffraction.
+COUR SE OUTCOMES Cognitive Level Upon s uccessful completion of the course, the student will be able to: CO1 Analyze the optical applications using the concepts of Interference and diffraction.
 Analyze (K4) CO2 Apply the basics of Laser Mechanism and fiber optics for the communications systems.
 Applying (K3) CO3 ApplythebasicsofphenomenonrelatedtodielectricmaterialsandMagnetic Materialstostudytheirdependenceontemperatureandfrequencyresponse.
 Applying(K3) CO4 Understand the concepts of quantum mechanics for calculation of free quantum particle energies and phenomenon of electrical & thermal conductivities to sub microscopic particles.
 Understanding(K2) CO5 Understand the Band formation, electrical conductivities in semiconductors and study the types of semiconductors using Hall Effect.
 Understanding(K2)

+Cont Contribution of Course Outcomes towards achievement of Program

+Outo comes s (1 - I Low, 2 - Med ium, 3 - Hig h)

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

 CO1 2 2 - 1 1 - - - - - - - - - -

 CO2 2 2 1 - - - - - - - - - - - -

 CO3 2 2 - - - - - - - - - - - - -

-CO4 2 2 - 1 - - - i - - - - - - -
+CO4 2 2 - 1 - - - - - - - - - - -

 CO5 2 2 2 - - - - - - - - 2 - - -

+l